meltyourface/blank/posts/Manannan-mac-Lir/The-Quest-for-the-Aislings-Eye-An-Odyssey-Through-Celtic-Mythology/index.md

 They entered the Echoing Halls, where all sound was swallowed into oblivion.
 Morrigan transformed into a raven, soaring above while Manannan walked the hallowed ground.
 As they neared the end of the hall, a final riddle emerged.

-Morrigan: "Only when the seeker embraces darkness and light, shall the gateway open, and the Eye meet the sight."
+**Morrigan**: "Only when the seeker embraces darkness and light, shall the gateway open, and the Eye meet the sight."

 Manannan mac Lir: "Morrigan, as the embodiment of dark and light, it falls to you.
 Take my hand, and together, we shall unlock the Eye's resting place."